-What's the financial impact of AIT attacks?
+What's the financial impact of SMS pumping attacks?

-Here’s an example: one health-tech client of ours experienced a sudden hike in SMS traffic to Uzbekistan and neighbouring countries over two weeks.
-It cost a total of 13,000 €.
-The fraud was difficult to spot because the SMS content itself was legitimate.
-As a quick fix, we disabled SMS traffic to all markets except for the one the business operates in.
-And the client worked to put in place a more permanent fix through CAPTCHA verification
+Messente's Anti-Fraud Specialist, Karl Kalvik, shares one incident that a health-tech client of ours faced.
+They experienced a sudden hike in SMS volumes to Uzbekistan and neighbouring countries over two weeks.
+It cost them a total of €13,000!
+Karl says the fraud was difficult to spot because the SMS content itself was legitimate.
+As a quick fix, we disabled SMS traffic to all markets except for the one in which our client operates.
+They also worked to put in place a more permanent fix through CAPTCHA verification.

 A similar case occurred for a ride-hailing app provider very recently.
-Thousands of SMS requests were triggered to phone numbers in Bangladesh, costing the company over 2,000 €.
-If we didn’t notice the unusual traffic hike towards this particular destination, the financial impact could've been far more damaging.
+Thousands of SMS requests were triggered to phone numbers in Bangladesh, costing the company over €2,000.
+If we hadn't noticed the unusual traffic hike towards this particular destination, the financial impact could've been far more brutal.

 What are the top country numbers affected?

-How to avoid Artificially Inflated Traffic attacks
+How to avoid SMS traffic pumping attacks

 1. Set up CAPTCHA verification